FloGom/flogom.github.io/_posts/2019-08-18-InstallingUbuntuMacbook2-1.md

 ### 3.c.
 Icon theme
 The new Papirus theme used in Lubuntu is really nice.
-To install it go to https://github.com/PapirusDevelopmentTeam/papirus-icon-theme
+To install it, go to [https://github.com/PapirusDevelopmentTeam/papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).